-PNG compression method 0 (the only compression method presently defined for PNG) specifies deflate/ inflate compression with a 32K sliding window.
-Deflate compression is an LZ77 derivative used in zip, gzip, pkzip and related programs.
+PNG compression method 0 (the only compression method presently defined for PNG) specifies deflate/inflate compression with a sliding window of at most 32768 bytes.
+Deflate compression is an LZ77 derivative used in zip, gzip, pkzip, and related programs.
 Extensive research has been done supporting its patent-free status.
 Portable C implementations are freely available.